Fighting Yellow Fever in Angola

 Since the outbreak of yellow fever in Angola was reported in December 2015, more than 750 people have been infected, and over 300 have died.

-At this time, SOS Children’s Villages Angola has not had a single case of yellow fever reported in any of its’ programs located in three different provinces of the country.
-However, with cases of yellow fever having been reported in 14 of the 18 provinces, the management team of SOS Children’s Villages Angola has taken proactive steps to prevent the disease from affecting more than 3,000 children, young persons and parents in its’ programs.
+At this time, SOS Children’s Villages Angola has not had a single case of yellow fever reported in any of its programs across three provinces in the country.
+However, with cases of yellow fever reported in 14 of the 18 provinces, the management team of SOS Children’s Villages Angola has taken proactive steps to prevent the disease from affecting more than 3,000 children, young people and parents in its programs.

-The team of health and social workers engaged with SOS Children’s Villages Angola have jumped into action, advocating for access to vaccines for SOS children, and the surrounding community, and leading a local crusade to raise awareness on the transmission of the disease (through infected mosquitos), and precautionary measures that can be taken to avoid mosquito bites.
+The team of health and social workers engaged with SOS Children’s Villages Angola has jumped into action, advocating for access to vaccines for SOS children and the surrounding community, and leading a local crusade to raise awareness on the transmission of the disease (through infected mosquitoes), and precautionary measures that can be taken to avoid mosquito bites.

 “Our interactions with the national government have led to the SOS Medical Centre in Benguela and the SOS Clinic in Lubango receiving adequate vaccines that enabled us to vaccinate most of our program beneficiaries, including members of the surrounding communities and SOS co-workers”, said Castro, “Extensive advocacy on our part led to government health personnel conducting vaccinations in SOS Children’s Village Huambo – our third location – with children and caregivers from our families of origin also benefitting.”